-Have you heard about Visian ICL?
-Are you seeking a Visian ICL Dallas specialist?
-Many vision correction procedures promise an improved level of vision, but few vision correction options offer the quality and features found with the Visian ICL.
+Have you heard about EVO ICL?
+Are you seeking an EVO ICL Dallas specialist?
+Many vision correction procedures promise an improved level of vision, but few vision correction options offer the quality and features found with the EVO ICL.
 Namely:

 - Does not induce dry eye syndrome ;